taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/characters/index.md

     <anim name="singDOWN" anim="Dad Sing Note DOWN" fps="24" loop="false" x="0" y="-30"/>
 </character>
 ```
-There's a lot to unpack, but we'll go over the <code class="hljs-name">character</code> node's properties first:
+There's a lot to unpack, but we'll go over the <syntax lang="xml">&lt;character&gt;</syntax> node's properties first:
 - ``sprite`` determines which sprite to load, if you have a spritesheet with a different name.
 - ``isPlayer`` determines whether your character is a player character or not *(for example, boyfriend is a player character)*.
 - ``x`` and ``y`` determine the character's position in the stage. *(keep in mind that stages can override these values)*